kendalldascoli/Network-Cloud-Computing/README.md

 <img width="537" alt="Screenshot 2024-09-18 at 4 50 53 PM" src="https://github.com/user-attachments/assets/f61410b3-49b7-407c-94a3-14e77a6eb8c5">

 - Next, navigate to the Terminal and enter (for Mac users) /Applications/MAMP/htdocs/index.html
     - This will create an index.html in the directory for your operating system
 - Once that is complete, go to Virtual Studio Code or a text/code editor and add/replace "Welcome to Capstone Consulting"
-- Test that this is working by having the alternate computer navigate to a browser and input the IP of the laptop that set up the Web Server, if it goes through to a screen that says "Welcome to Capstone Consulting" then it was a success.
+- Test that this is working by first having the computer hosting the Web Server navigate to a browser and input its own IP, if it goes through to a screen that says "Welcome to Capstone Consulting" then it was a success.
 If it doesnt, please refer to the FAQ section.

 ## Setting up the DNS Server
 - On the computer that was not used for the Web Server, open NAMO and hit create record, the screen should now show as follows.